GeSamaras/homey-shake/README.md

 # homey-shake

 This repo helps you quickly set up a fresh Linux install (Fedora KDE and Mint tested) for development, media, and homelab tinkering.
-It uses a mix of bash scripts and Docker to get everything installed and configured.
+These are tools i personally use and want in my system by default.
+So, while the configurations might not be pristine and standardized, the point is to get a new machine up and running with all the useful stuff i personally want (bloat😹).
+It uses a mix of bash scripts and Docker to get everything installed and configured, and i highly encourage for you to add and tweak your own fork with things you like!

 ---
 ## How it Works: